 How much of each you buy is up to you, but keep track of your initial investment percentages, because you will need to re-balance your portfolio (so you take your profits on occasion).
 What is re-balancing?
 Every little while (a period you choose typically either every quarter, 6 months or yearly), you look at your portfolio and either:

-- Add funds to the portfolio, to get back to your original investment percentages, by buying more of the lower total value indexes.
+- Add funds to the portfolio.
+Use these funds to get back to your original investment percentages.
+You do this by buying more of the lower total value indexes.

 - Sell off higher valued indexes and buy lower valued indexes to get back to your original investment percentages

-That is about it, you re-balance, and you sit back on your Couch and eat potato chips, watch Netflix and Relax.
+Yes, you re-balance, and you sit back on your Couch and eat potato chips, maybe watch Netflix and Relax.

-This is meant as a simply primer on the topic, there are many great articles written by other folks outlining good Couch Potato portfolios (using either Index Funds or ETFs) that you can research and simply choose which one you are comfortable using.
+This is meant as a simply primer on the Coach Potato Investing.
+There are many great articles written by other folks outlining good Couch Potato portfolios (using either Index Funds or ETFs) that you can research and simply choose which one you are comfortable with.